Free time for children with autism

 Follow your child’s cues and try to create an activity or game to match his interest.
 For example, if your child tries to climb on the table to touch a light fixture, obviously you need to help him to climb down and be safe, but you may also note that he is interested in light.
 You could make up some games with flashlights or show him how to make a prism out of a drinking glass.

 Why your autistic child might stop all activities

 Your child might want to nap and do nothing.
 Remember that the brain grows while we sleep and a brief nap can be a beneficial activity.5,8 You may appreciate more than most parents the pleasure of 20 minutes of quiet time.

 Please also note that if you find your older child needing extra sleep during the day, every day, you should discuss this with your family doctor or pediatrician.
 It could be a sign of other health concerns.

 Some parents are nervous about letting their child have unguided free time because it has led to a negative outcome in the past.
-If your child is a whirlwind of energy or becomes destructive when given free time with no direction, she may need more opportunities for structured exercise to expend energy constructively.
+If your child is a whirlwind of energy when given free time with no direction, she may need more opportunities for structured exercise to expend her energy constructively.

 Step 2: Enrich the environment for exploration

 Put out a box containing a wide variety of new items for him to explore.
 For example, some shells from the beach, a selection of percussion instruments or even the wooden utensils from your kitchen.
 Do not show the box to your child and immediately expect him to begin play.
 Simply leave it in an obvious location.
 Let him notice it and explore it at his own pace.

 This is a popular sensory exercise for children doing Sensory Enrichment Therapy that allows children to explore a variety of textures in their own way.